SonicCraft/VSC_CPlusPlus/README.md

 This is a tool to browse [cplusplus.com](https://cplusplus.com) from within vscode essentially updating the original [library-documentation-cpp](https://github.com/gursahani/search-cpp-documentation) to work with VSCode webview, as the original does not.
 You will be able to use this extension to search for library and methods documentation of the C++ standard.

-## TODO:

-1. Learn how to use TypeScript - Done for now
-2. Remove irrelevant code - Done
-3. Change basic variables (cppreference.com to cplusplus.com, etc.) - Done
-4. Figure out how to take advantage of cplusplus.com's working search - Done
-5. Edit .json files to match new project - Done
-6. Make dark mode on by default - Done
-7. Update this README again (instruction gif, edit description, etc.) - WIP
-8. update img/logo.png - WIP

 ## Planned Features:

 1. Make dark mode copy VSCode colors ([get colors](https://stackoverflow.com/questions/47117621/how-to-get-the-vscode-theme-color-in-vscode-extensions), [set specific colors](https://blog.hubspot.com/website/change-background-color-html), and [get complementary color](https://stackoverflow.com/questions/35969656/how-can-i-generate-the-opposite-color-according-to-current-color))